 Painting over a dozen cabinet pulls without incident (meaning no coverage gaps or drips) sent me on a paint fix search.
-And, then, with no help from Pinterest or Google I got an idea on how to paint cabinet pulls with a toothpick.
+And, then, with no help from Pinterest or Google, I got an idea on how to paint cabinet pulls with a toothpick.

-Never under underestimate the power of a toothpick.
+Never underestimate the power of a toothpick.

 - With an empty Amazon box, 1/2 can of black spray paint + primer and a handful of toothpicks I set up my impromptu paint station outside.

-2. I spaced the toothpicks apart making sure to have enough room around each one to spray every crevice.
+- I spaced the toothpicks apart making sure to have enough room around each one to spray every crevice.

-3. Once the pulls were positioned, I poked each toothpick into the box; just enough to hold the cabinet pull.
+- Once the cabinet pulls were positioned, I poked each toothpick into the box; just enough to hold the cabinet pull.

-4. I placed each cabinet pull on top of the toothpicks.
+- I placed each cabinet pull on top of the toothpicks.

-The cabinet pulls were hollow so the toothpicks handled the weight of each cabinet pull.
+- The cabinet pulls were hollow so the toothpicks handled the weight of each cabinet pull.

-The cabinet pulls wobbled, but they did not fall down.
+- The cabinet pulls wobbled, but they did not fall down.

 A can of black spray paint changed the look of the cabinet hardware in seconds.